tipogi/rust.sandbox/readme.md

 ## File system

 - target: All the build artifact are there, including, end binary
   - debug: we will find our end binary.
-In that case `kvstore`
+In the case of ryan-levick/kvstore, the binary will be `kvstore`
   - release: Create a release binary
 - Cargo.lock: It explains to cargo the lock versions of the dependencies